bahrus/templ-mount/README.md

 This can allow multiple templates pointing to the same html file to point to different javascript files, depending on the browser.

+## Templates that can work as both web components and as standalone pages.

+If combining templ-mount with carbon-copy

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.
 Run `npm install` to install your element's dependencies, then run `polymer serve` to serve your element locally.